konsin1988/crm-1C-integration-with-Kafka/README.md

-# RT-PC integration service with 1C
+# Crm integration service with 1C

 - Exchange CRM and 1C counterparties
 - Generate an invoice in 1C with a click in CRM